 |Common Name||Scientific Name||Description|

-A fragile fungus found growing either solitary or in small groups on cow or horse manure and... more
+A small and delicate fungus found either solitary or in small groups attached to partly-buried... more